Color, 1976, 94 mins. 24 secs. / 85 mins. 41 secs.

 Starring Peter Cushing, Donald Pleasence, Cortas Skouras, Luan Peters

-By the mid-'70s, it seemed almost every other horror film pouring out of a Western country besides America had either Christopher Lee, Peter Cushing, Donald Pleasence, or some combination of the three; no exception to this rule is the oddball Greek shocker, The Devil's Men (released in the U.S. in theaters and on home video from Crown International in truncated PG-rated form as Land of the Minotaur, which pits the latter two actors against each other in a barely disguised knockoff of The Devil Rides Out spiced up by its unusually scenic locations.
+By the mid-'70s, it seemed almost every other horror film pouring out of a western country besides the U.S. had Christopher Lee, Peter Cushing, Donald Pleasence, or some combination of the three; no exception to this rule is the oddball Greek shocker, The Devil's Men (released in the U.S. in theaters and on home video from Crown International in truncated PG-rated form as Land of the Minotaur, which pits the latter two actors against each other in a barely disguised knockoff of The Devil Rides Out spiced up by its unusually scenic locations.

-Though usually ranked in the lower tiers of '70s Euro horrors, The Devil's Men offers a few modest thrills during sequences of the hooded cultists stalking their prey.
-Of course, the pairing of Cushing and Pleasence is worth seeing, too, even if Cushing is given relatively little to do.
-One big plus is the eerie, potent music score by the legendary Brian Eno, which pumps in plenty of atmosphere even when the film itself comes up short.
-Then there's the catchy, insane funk song over the end credits, only found in the European version and nearly worth the price tag all by itself.
-It's not quite "The Green Slime," but it's darn close... and wouldja believe the credited singer is Paul Williams?
+Though usually ranked in the lower tiers of '70s Euro horrors, The Devil's Men offers some fun thrills during sequences of the hooded cultists stalking their prey.
+Of course, the pairing of Cushing and Pleasence is worth seeing, too, even if Cushing is given relatively little to do apart from showing off his flashy red robe.
+One big plus is the eerie, potent music score by the legendary Brian Eno (the same year as Sebastiane!), which pumps in plenty of atmosphere even when the film itself comes up short.
+Then there's the catchy, insane rock theme song "Lady of Lies," which is only heard in the European version and is nearly worth the price tag all by itself.
+It's not quite "The Green Slime," but darn close.